Compelling Conflict Resolutions that Successful Couples Use to Fight Fair

 • Do not hit below the belt.

 You know your spouse better than anyone.
-Don’t use that against them by pressing their hot buttons or their bringing up their weak spots.
-Just like hitting below a belt, this causes injury and pain.
+Please don’t use that against them by pressing their hot buttons or bringing up their weak spots.
+Just like hitting below the belt, this causes injury and pain.
 Loving our spouse is fighting with integrity, not cheap shots.

 • Do not threaten or speak of the “D” word.

-Divorce is not an option or spoken of as a way out in our home.
-(Unless there would be a situation of adultery or abuse)
+Divorce is not an option or spoken of as a way out of our home.
+(Unless there would be a situation of adultery or abuse.)

-Each one who has married, made a covenant before God, family and friends, a commitment to each other till death do you part, not till you don’t feel it or aren’t that happy any more.
+Married couples have made a covenant before God, family, and friends, a commitment to each other till death; do you part, not till you don’t feel it or aren’t that happy anymore.
 Do everything to work it out.

 • No talking in extremes.